dhh1128/tdd-homework/README.md

 # tdd-homework

+Make sure you clone this repo to your local machine:

+  `git clone git@github.com:tdd-laboratory/tdd-homework-<your github handle>.git`

+You will be modifying code and submitting it to finish the assignment...

 This homework teaches you the `write test -> prove failure -> fix code -> prove success` cycle and the `refactor -> prove all tests pass` cycle at the heart of Test-Driven Development (TDD):